OP-Engineering/op-sqlite/docs/docs/installation.md

 If you cannot remove the dependency each of the packages will try to compile sqlite from sources or link it on build time.
 Even if they manage to compile, they might compile sqlite with different compilation flags and you might face runtime errors.

-Another workaround for `expo-updates` and `expo-sqlite` you can use the iOS embedded version of sqlite (they both use the OS version, that’s why they clash when op-sqlite compiles sqlite from sources), in your `package.json` use the following flags:
+Another workaround for the expo packages, is you can use the iOS embedded version of sqlite for op-sqlite, in your `package.json` turn on the `iosSqlite` flag:

 ```json
 "op-sqlite": {